nico-val/ngClipboard/README.md

 # ngClipboard
 AngularJS module to copy HTML tags on click, and send custom values to clipboard.
+No need for any Flash complements.

 ##Installation
 Download the latest release from [here](https://github.com/nico-val/ngClipboard/releases/lastest).